freeradical13/freeradical13.github.io/index.md

 ## Water

-Liquid water is a particularly imporant molecule.
+[Water][] is a particularly imporant molecule.
 Since it's a polar molecule, it has a tendency to create Hydrogen bonds with nearby water molecules (or other ions or dipoles).
 This phenomenon is called [cohesion][].
 Water also has a greater [surface tension][] (how difficult it is to stretch or break the surface of a liquid).

 Water has a high freezing point, high boiling point, high heat capacity, high specific heat, and high latent heat because of the additional energy needed to overcome its Hydrogen bonding.
 Water's latent heat of vaporization is much greater than its latent heat of melting because vaporization needs to break most or all of the Hydrogen bonds whereas melting just needs to break the general crystal structure.
 Cold water holds gases better than warmer water.
 Frozen water is less dense than liquid water because of additional Hydrogen bonding increasing the volume of the same number of water molecules relative to liquid.

-[Freezing-point depression][] is the process of reducing the freezing point by adding a solute and its concentration varies the amount of freezing point decrease.
+[Freezing-point depression][] is the process of reducing the freezing point by adding a solute (such as salt) because more energy and/or time is required for molecules to Hydrogen bond to form a crystalline solid and freeze despite the solutes.

 A [calorie][] (cal) is the amount of heat energy it takes to raise the temperature of 1g of water by 1°C (conversely, the amount of heat energy released when 1g of water is cooled by 1°C).
 1 calorie also equals ~4.184 J (conversely, <code>1 J ~= 0.239 cal</code>).
 Therefore, the specific heat of water is 1 cal per 1g per °C.

 Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water.
 Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water.
 Substances that are [amphipathic][] have both hydrophobic and hydrophilic regions.

+[Frozen water is less dense than liquid water][frozen water less dense] because at higher temperatures, the higher average kinetic energy means water molecules may more freely disassociate Hydrogen bonds between molecules whereas at lower temperatures, the Hydrogen bonding between water molecules cannot be as easily disassociated and this creates a more spaced-out lattice-type structure which is less dense.

 ## Solutions